tyaga/sfVkontaktePlugin/README.md

 5.	user_model - the name of the user model, obviously.
 Default value is **User**.
 6.	upload_path - path to uploaded images for save photo and post to wall.

-Condition of fetching friends and profiles is defined in sfVkontakteUser, in the getNeedFetch method.
-So you can write own method in your myUser class and redefine this behaviour.
+Condition of fetching friends and profiles is defined in sfVkontakteUser, in the getNeedFetch method, so you can write own method in your myUser class to redefine this behaviour.

-## Documentation
+## Documentation:

 ### Server side, sfVkontakteTools class